 - The City of Edmonton's Small Business team offers a One-On-One Support Program where staff can walk you through any business license or permitting requirements for your business

 - Need help with your small business?
 You’re not alone.
-With the YEG Business Recovery Program you will receive 1:1 support from a dedicated Business Link coach who will walk alongside you to navigate challenging business operations.
-This program is administered by Business Link; they also offer general support with experts available to consult by email, phone and live chat.
+Business Link has a dedicated team offering general marketing, operations, and even legal support with experts available to consult by email, phone and live chat.

-- Making Edmonton Digital offers hands on assistance to create or improve your brand and marketing efforts with various digital tools (Google profile, social media, website, e-commerce, photography). *As of Sept 2021 they have currently reached program capacity, but stay tuned for phase 2!
+- The Digital Economy Program offers hands on assistance to create or improve your brand and marketing efforts with various digital tools (Google profile, social media, website, e-commerce, photography).

 One of our strategic goals is to improve the perception and reality of safety in the district.
 This is a complex issue and we work towards improved safety in part by maintaining a close relationship with relevant stakeholders.
 We look to partners like the Neighbourhood Empowerment Team (NET), Edmonton Police Service (EPS), other non-profits like Mustard Seed and Boyle Street, as well as businesses for their guidance and first hand experience so that we can take appropriate action when needed.
 Improving safety can look like: advocacy, lighting or cleaning projects, crosswalk upgrades, public art, educational events and more.

 It's a good idea to know who the EPS officers are that work on your block.
 If you're not sure please reach out to our Membership & Marketing Coordinator to find out.
 These resources are great to have bookmarked on work computers or printed, for easy access to all staff on site at your business:

 - Business Safety Matters